Oak Creek Canyon Drive: 14 Miles of Beauty Between Flagstaff & Sedona

-Oak Creek Vista Scenic Overlook – The Oak Creek Vista Scenic Overlook, located off the side of the road right before you enter the canyon, is one of your first stops along the way for a glimpse of the scenery to come.
-Along with views, you can shop for unique Native American crafts from a variety of vendors.
+Oak Creek Vista Scenic Overlook – Located off the side of the road right before you enter the canyon, this overlook is one of your first stops along the way – a glimpse of the scenery to come. here you can shop for unique Native American crafts from a variety of vendors.
 Plan to stop here in the morning, rather than on your return route, as hours are limited (9am-5pm).

-West Fork hiking trail – This scenic hiking hotspot is the most popular in the entire Coconino County National forest!
+West Fork hiking trail – This scenic hike is the most popular in the entire Coconino County National forest!
 Visiting during the colorful fall season is an incredible experience.
-Suitable for most fitness levels as the hike is pretty easy.
+And it’s suitable for most everyone as the hike is pretty easy.
 Plan for 2-3 hours roundtrip (depending on how many breaks you take to enjoy the scenery!).
 There are several river crossings and many beautiful views of the canyon walls along the 6 mile journey.

-Native American craft markets and shops – There are several places to buy unique Native American crafts such as dream catchers, pottery, and jewelry.
-Along with the many vendors you will see lined up at the Oak Creek Vista, you will also find numerous other public displays along your route.
+Native American craft markets – There are several places to buy unique Native American crafts such as dream catchers, pottery, and jewelry.
+Numerous vendors and shops line the route.
 Conveniently, you can pull over anytime you see a market that catches your eye.

 Slide Rock State Park – Slide Rock is as unique as it gets.
 At this natural swimming hole, you will find waterslides made out of the natural red sandstone.
 Aside from the slides for which the park is most famous for, picnicking, hiking, apple picking, and sunbathing are other popular activities to enjoy during your visit.